Gail Gensler at NW Children's Environmental Health Forum

 In-person meetings are held monthly on the second Thursday of the month from September through June at a rotating location in and around Seattle and can be attended virtually.
 These meetings provide opportunities to network with colleagues, share ideas and hear presentations from leading researchers and other experts.
 Please join this partnership to receive meeting announcements.

-The ScienceServ is moderated by Lorelei Walker, PhD, MPH, CHE’s program manager.
+The ScienceServ is moderated by Maria Williams, CHE’s program manager.

 CHE does not take a stance on specific legislation nor sign petitions and the like.
 Rather, we investigate and discuss the scientific foundation for more health-protective policies in a civil tone.
 For posting guidelines and etiquette, please see our CHEtiquette.